MediArXiv/resources/MediArXiv Steering Committee solicitation letter.md

 https://mediarxiv.com/steering-form/

-More details about MediArXiv can be found out our information site:
+More details about MediArXiv can be found at our information site:

 https://mediarxiv.com/